 - Here double click on Internet Protocol Version 4 (TCP/IPv4).

-- Select ‘Use the following DNS address’ option.
+- Select the ‘Use the following DNS address’ option.
 Now fill the following fields as given here.

 - Tick mark on Validate settings upon exit and click ok